 U.S. Bank issues a Visa debit card with your Business Checking account.
-You can lock and unlock it to prevent use through the U.S. Bank mobile app.
+You can lock and unlock your card through the U.S. Bank mobile app to prevent use.
 The business debit card also earns rewards on business purchases.

 Check Fraud Prevention

-U.S. Bank uses various check verification services―ACH Filter and Block, Check Filter, and SinglePoint® Essentials Positive Pay―to control business check fraud.
-Conversion of checks into electronic payments at the place of purchase is also done through its electronic check service (ECS).
+U.S. Bank uses various check verification services―ACH Filter and Block, Check Filter, SinglePoint® Essentials Positive Pay―to control business check fraud.
+Electronic check services (ECS) can also convert checks into electronic payments at the place of purchase.

-U.S. Bank’s overdraft protection is convenient and can protect your business from late payments, unexpected expenses, and overdraft fees in the event of insufficient available funds.
+U.S. Bank’s overdraft protection can protect your business from late payments, unexpected expenses, and overdraft fees in the event of insufficient available funds.

 Remote Deposit Capture

-U.S. Bank offers remote deposit capture (RDC), where customers can deposit checks electronically by taking pictures of them and sending the images to the bank.
-The bank provides several RDC options tailored for different business owners’ needs.
+U.S. Bank offers remote deposit capture (RDC), a feature that lets you deposit physical checks electronically by taking pictures of them and sending the images to the bank.
+The bank provides several RDC options tailored to different business owners’ needs.